john-mcmullan/Surfing-Data/README.md

 # Surf’s Up Final analysis

+Every surfer is looking for the perfect day to surf, while weather changes day to day and can be hard to predict we are going to take the 2016-17 year to predict which months are going to be the best months to surf.

 ## Clear Skies

 The data was used to identify the best day to go surfing in the 2016-2017 season.
 That means there can be no rain: